nhalfi/Yelp_Recommendations/examples/README.md

    Use a production WSGI server instead.
  * Debug mode: on
  ```
- Open the url in a browser and should see the landing page as shown below.
+ Open the url in a browser and you should see the landing page as shown below.
  ![Landing Page](landing_page.png)